 You can carry back the credit you earn for up to three years and use it to reduce your federal tax.
 To do this, complete Part E of Form T2038(IND) and submit the form with your tax return.

 You can carry forward credits earned in tax years that end after 1997 for up to 20 years.
 To do this, complete Part D of Form T2038(IND) and submit the form with your tax return.

 You may be able to claim a refund of your unused ITCs.
 For more information, see Line 454 - Refund of investment tax credit.

 You must send your Form T2038(IND) no later than 12 months after your income tax return's due date, for the tax year in which the expenditure arises.

 If you did not file your Form T2038(IND) with your tax return for the year the ITC was earned, before the deadline stated above, you have to:

-- fill in a Form T1-ADJ, T1 Adjustment Request; or
+- complete Form T1-ADJ, T1 Adjustment Request; or

 - sign a letter indicating your name, address, daytime telephone number, and social insurance number.

 Send the form or letter with the completed Form T2038(IND) to the Enquiries and Adjustment Section of your local tax centre to validate any future claim for that credit.